tpdi/MMDS-001-Homework/README.md

 Using the iPython server, the notebook creates a web page with markup and images, which can also include (and run) embedded python scripts.

 I have the questions, and placeholders for answers in one git branch (master) and a version with my answers in another git branch.
+Only master is pushed to github, my answer branch is local to my computer.

 iPython Notebooks work almost like a wiki, in that each part of the page (each cell, in a vertical array) can be edited in an editable mode, or run.
 Running a cell puts it into a display mode.
 Each cell can be one of several types: